Icemaster-Eric/Raine/README.md

 ### TTS Usage Instructions

 Simply git clone this repo, cd into the tts folder and run `pip install -r requirements.txt`.
-An example is given below:
+Follow the instructions in the [gpt_sovits readme](gpt_sovits/README.md) to download the necessary weights/train your own tts.
+An example of using the tts is given below:

 ```python
 from tts import TTS